wrench-project/wrench-python-api/dev/DEVELOPMENT.md

 ## Steps to add a new REST API call

+In the `wrench` repository:

+  - Edit `tools/wrench/wrench-daemon/doc/wrench-openapi.json` to add the new path and all its specification.
+This file uses the [OpenAPI/Swagger standard](https://swagger.io/specification/)
+  - In the above, make sure that the new path has a `operationId` field set to the name the C++ method that will be called when a request to this path is placed
+  - Implement the above method in `tools/wrench/wrench-daemon/src/SimulationController.cpp`

 ## Steps to augment a new Python API

+In the `wrench-python-api` repository:

+  - Add whatever class/method, with full docstrings, where most of the "work" is done by calling a method of the `Simulation` class
+  - In `wrench/api/simulation.py`, implement the needed method(s)

 ## A Full Example

+The simplest way to learn how to do this is to go through a complete example.
+Let's look at how part of the "workflow" concept is implemented in the API.